oracle/python-oracledb/doc/src/user_guide/xml_data_type.rst

                    id=1, xml=xml_data)

 This approach works with XML strings up to 1 GB in size.
-For longer strings, a temporary CLOB must be created using :meth:`Connection.createlob()` and bound as shown:
+For longer strings, a temporary CLOB must be created using :meth:`Connection.createlob()` and cast when bound:

 .. code-block:: python